Good to see you again! It is the blog How Unique Japan.

 The meaning of carp streamers

-Around May, China had a season to admire children’s growth because the warm/spring season makes some germs or bacteria active.
+Around May, China used to have a season to admire children’s growth because the warm/spring season makes some germs or bacteria active.
 They used to attack children who were not ready to protect themselves with their immune systems.
 That is why many adults prayed for their growth with no trouble.

 On the other hand, there is still a famous legend.
 The title is Touryumon (a gate to be a rising dragon).
 The ancient Chinese believed that a carp trying to swim against the waterfall could be a dragon if it successfully got to the top of the stream.

-Thus, we Japanese have many carp symbols, such as Kamon (Japanese emblem.
-Click here) and armors in the old style.
+Thus, we Japanese have many symbols related to carp, such as Kamon (Japanese emblem) and traditional armor.

-In the middle of the Edo era, they combined and became a unique flag and holiday in Japan.
-It is the Koinobori/Carp streaming.
+During the height of the Edo period, they combined and became a unique flag and holiday in Japan.
+It is the Koinobori (Carp streaming).

 Fun fact